-The Maine State Police Airwing was established in the 1970s.
+The Maine State Police Airwing was established in the summer of 1975.
 Today, the Airwing consists of two Cessna 182 fixed-wing aircraft.
 The aircraft are strategically stationed for regional response to mission requests.
-Both aircraft and pilots are certified for IFR (instrument flight rules) flight.
+Both aircraft and pilot are certified for IFR (instrument flight rules) flight.
 The aircraft can stay airborne for over 5 hours and serve the entire state of Maine.

-The State Police Airwing is often utilized for traffic enforcement along the interstate from Kittery to Houlton, and aerial photos of traffic crash and crime scenes.
-The aircraft are used to conduct searches for lost or wanted persons.
+The State Police Airwing is often utilized for traffic enforcement along the interstate from Kittery to Houlton, and aerial photos of traffic crashes and crime scenes.
+The aircraft are also used to conduct searches for lost or wanted individuals.
 They also serve as an aerial platform to support the Maine State Police Tactical and Canine Teams.
-They also conduct administrative transports through out New England.
+They also conduct administrative transports throughout New England.

 In 2017, the Airwing performed 113 speed details, stopping 3,739 speeding vehicles and conducted 24 other various flight missions.